Cube Solver Help

 Node Counts

-The number of nodes generated during the search can be shown in the log by adding URL parameter show_node_counts=N (or snc=N) where N=1 for phase 1, N=2 for phase 2 or N=3 for both, the default is snc=1.
+The number of nodes generated during the search can be shown in the log by adding URL parameter show_node_counts=N (or snc=N) where N=1 for phase 1, N=2 for phase 2 or N=3 for both.
 For phase 1, three counts are shown at each depth which are the total number of nodes generated, the number of nodes that actually reached that depth (did not get pruned) and the number of 3-color solutions.
 Lower depths at which all nodes are immediately pruned (on first move) are excluded from the log.
 For phase 2, one line is shown after each solution which shows the totals for all depths searched to complete the solution from phase 1.

 Custom Cube Display